Code-F5/Code_F5/README.md

 Data Scientist | Machine Learning
 ------------------------------------------------------

-I have been into data science for more than 2 years now worked on numerous projects ranging from classical machine learning to advance deep learning and computer vision.
+I have been into data science for almost than 1 year now worked on numerous projects ranging from classical machine learning to advance deep learning.

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [patilsumit848@gmail.com](mailto:patilsumit848@gmail.com)